Workshop on advances in Artificial Intelligence for Exploratory Learning

 Organizers

-Manolis Mavrikis Professor in Artificial Intelligence and Analytics in Education, UCL, Knowledge Lab
+Manolis Mavrikis Professor UCL, Knowledge Lab

 Sébastien Lallé Associate Professor, Sorbonne University, LIP6